 How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

-Why You Might Need an Emergency Litter or Stretcher
+Why You Might Need a Litter or Stretcher

 -